FRINXio/frinx-inventory-server/README.md

 `yarn prisma migrate dev` is optional and will migrate postgresql database when you are starting from scratch.

-`yarn prisma:seed && yarn arango:seed` these commands are optional.
-Use them when you want to use the topology service, else they are not needed.
+`yarn prisma:seed && yarn arango:seed` these commands use when you want to apply database migrations

 ### Troubleshoot